naiza2000/Deep-learning---Automatic-Music-Transcription/MODEL - 2 (RNN)/README.md

 For the RNN models, input was required in the form of a 3D array.
 The .wav files with n rows (in array form) such that n = (100 * p) + q, are converted to 3D-arrays of dimensions (p, 100, 252) and concatenated.
 The .mid files are converted to piano roll form with similar arrays and padded to ensure uniformity in shape of output from model and available piano roll.
 The difference between these two will provide the error/loss for the model.

+# MODEL:

+In the first model we implemented a `Recurrent Neural Network` (RNN) using `Long Short Term Memory` (LSTM) architecture to capture temporal dependancies of audio data.<br/>
+We used `three` LSTM layers and one `Dense` layer.
+The input shape of the model is `[batch, time frames, features]` Batch size was set to `100`. `tanh` activation was used in the LSTM Layers and `sigmoid` was used in the outer layer.
+After each LSTM layer, a dropout of `20%` was used to minimise overfitting.
+Each LSTM layer gave `256` dimensional output for each time frame and the outer layer gave `88` dimensional output which corresponds to the 88 keys on a piano.
+We used a learning rate of `0.01` and trained the model over `50` epochs.
+Loss was calculated using `binary_crossentropy` and `adam` optimizer was used.
+Since sigmoid function gives a real value between 0 and 1, we used a threshold of `0.5` to predict whether the note is played or not.
+Therefore, the final output is a boolean matrix with zeros and ones.

 # POST PROCESSING:<br/>
 1. Converted 2D Boolean matrix outputed by the RNN Model into a 2D binary piano roll.<br/>